yhbcode000/OpenAI-Realtime-API/readme.md

 Work in progress.

 ## How to use
-- `Interface` is a client-side-stateless wrapper of the Websocket interface.
+- `interface.py` is a client-side-stateless wrapper of the Websocket interface.
 The only benefit is static check.
-- `Client` is stateful, providing convenient client-side representations of the session.
+- `client.py` is stateful, providing convenient client-side representations of the session.

 ## Style
 - Functional programming.
+- Dependency injection.